jdinitto/crmfaiife/README.md

 The rest of the method calls returned as `undefined`.
 Calling the method the first way makes sense, since it's being called as though it were a normal function.
 The second way works probably because of hoisting: the `zank` function holds the value of the returned object.

+I added a new method that better accomplishes what I wanted, called `ponk`.
+It's pretty simple, as it returns the function expression inside the IIFE.
+It writes to the DOM at the `window.onload` event, and on the button press.
+Huzzah!
+[This post by Ben Alman](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) on IIFEs really cleared things up for me.

 # To Do
-- [ ] Research and find a better explanation.
+- [x] Research and find a better explanation.